-U. School Discipline Leave Conference Leave
+V. School Conference Leave

-Employees who are the parent or custodial guardian of a child in kindergarten or grades one through 12 may take time off to attend a school conference involving the possible suspension of their child.
+Employees who are the parent or custodial guardian of a child in kindergarten or grades one through 12 may take time off to attend a school conference involving their child.

 To be eligible for leave, the child must be living with the employee, and the employee must provide advance notice that their appearance at the school has been requested.